 The idea that the word nationalism has some hidden meaning implying white supremacy is ludicrous.
 White Nationalism is White Nationalism.
 Black Nationalism is Black Nationalism.
 LGBT Nationalism is LGBT Nationalism.
 All the terms above imply a desire for a group of citizens to dominate the others.

-American Nationalism is the pursuit of the welfare of American Citizens and the furthering of American interests even at the expense of other nations citizens or interests.
+American Nationalism is the pursuit of the welfare of American Citizens and the furthering of American interests even at the expense of other nations’ citizens or interests.

 The expense to other nations is not obligatory.
-Realist Nationalists conduct diplomacy under the principal of mutual interest with the community of nations.
+Realist Nationalists conduct diplomacy under the principle of mutual interest with the community of nations.
 When mutually beneficial agreements can be made, they are made.
 However, Nationalist never allow another nation to benefit at the expense of their own.

 The grand experiment that is the United States has faced many challenges.
 We were born in revolution, raised in the rugged frontier, came of age amongst great world conflicts, and emerged as the clear leader of the modern world.
-Because of that mantle of leadership, Earth’s civilized people’s look to us in everything from economic policy to liberation from tyranny and oppression.
+Because of that mantle of leadership, Earth’s civilized people look to us in everything from economic policy to liberation from tyranny and oppression.
 This is a tremendous responsibility that was neither sought nor is relished by the American people.

 That fact alone makes America unique in the history of the world’s great powers.
 We do not seek empire.
-American armies have conquered all around the world, yet the only land we asked for is space to burry our dead.
+American armies have conquered all around the world, yet the only land we asked for is space to bury our dead.